 Location: 1200 W Washington St, Indianapolis

-The Indianapolis Zoo is one of the top things to do in Indianapolis with kids, home to over 1,400 animals, attracts more than a million visitors annually, making it a leading destination for wildlife education in the Midwest.
-This is hands-down our favorite spot for animal encounters—especially the Dolphin Dome.
+The Indianapolis Zoo is one of the top things to do in Indianapolis with kids, home to over 1,400 animals.
+It attracts more than a million visitors annually, making it a leading destination for wildlife education in the Midwest.
+This is a favorite spot for animal encounters, especially the Dolphin Dome.
 Fun fact: The dolphins are in a separate building from the other ocean animals, so if you skip the show, you might miss them.
-But trust me, it’s worth making a special stop!
+It is worth making a special stop.

-The zoo is the perfect size for families: big enough to fill a day, but not so huge that little legs get exhausted.
-We love going on weekday mornings when it’s quiet.
+The zoo is the perfect size for families.
+It is big enough to fill a day, but not so huge that little legs get exhausted.
+We love going on weekday mornings when it is quiet.
 The orangutans, the butterfly gardens, and the playgrounds are all go-tos for my crew.

 Personal Pro Tip: